Cristina Saralegui: El Show de Cristina

 In 1989, Saralegui transferred her journalistic success to television, by launching the Miami-based Spanish-language talk show, El Show de Cristina (The Cristina Show) on Univision.
 She concluded each episode with a double thumbs-up salute and the Cuban expression "Pa'lante, pa'lante, pa'tras ni pa' coger impulso", ("Forward, forward; don't step back, not even to gain momentum"...could also be understood as "to get a running start".)

-Prominent guests included Selena, Paulina Rubio, Don Francisco, the former members of Menudo, Fernando Colunga, Shakira, Lucero, Celia Cruz, Camilo Sesto, Thalía, Olga Tañón, Isabel Pantoja, Julio Iglesias, Jaci Velasquez, Alejandro Fernández, Enrique Iglesias, Pitbull, Sussan Taunton, Jorge Ramos, Gloria Estefan and her husband Emilio Estefan, Jr., Gloria Trevi, Chayanne, Sebastian Rulli, Xuxa, Ricky Martin, RBD, Niurka, Noelia, Anaís, George Lopez, Jennifer Lopez, Adela Noriega, Grecia Colmenares, Alexandra Cheron, Amelia Vega, Angélica Vale, Angélica María, Baby Rasta and Susana Gonzalez.
+Prominent guests included Selena, Paulina Rubio, Don Francisco, the former members of Menudo, Fernando Colunga, Edith González, Shakira, Lucero, Celia Cruz, Camilo Sesto, Thalía, Olga Tañón, Isabel Pantoja, Julio Iglesias, Jaci Velasquez, Alejandro Fernández, Enrique Iglesias, Pitbull, Sussan Taunton, Jorge Ramos, Gloria Estefan and her husband Emilio Estefan, Jr., Gloria Trevi, Chayanne, Sebastian Rulli, Xuxa, Ricky Martin, RBD, Niurka, Noelia, Anaís, George Lopez, Jennifer Lopez, Adela Noriega, Grecia Colmenares, Alexandra Cheron, Amelia Vega, Angélica Vale, Angélica María, Baby Rasta and Susana Gonzalez.

 During the program recorded on Monday, October 25, 2010, Cristina reviewed her career and the program's more memorable episodes and guests.

 Saragelui's talk show last aired on November 1, 2010, after 21 years.
 Hosted by Mexican actor Fernando Colunga, Cristina was celebrated by her colleagues Daniela Romo, Cesar Evora, Thalia, Shakira, Gloria Estefan, Emilio Estefan, Angelica Maria, Carmen Salinas, Don Francisco, Jorge Ramos, and others.
 Some of her Univision colleagues were in the audience, from where they interacted with Cristina herself, sharing anecdotes and messages of hope and admiration.

 Saralegui went on to publish her own magazine, Cristina: La Revista (Cristina: The Magazine) and several books.
 She is referred to as "the Spanish-Cuban Oprah".

 In 1992, Saralegui had an English-language syndicated talk show, Cristina, which was cancelled after half a season.

 The song Somos El Mundo premiered during Saralegui's show, with an appeal to help the Haiti relief effort.
 It was translated by Gloria Estefan, produced by her husband Emilio Estefan and approved by Quincy Jones.